Answers about our Estate Item & Jewelry Buying Services

 What percentage of my appraisal should I expect to receive?

 Every item is evaluated individually.
-There are some cases where only a percentage of the appraised value can be offered and other where more than the appraised value can be offered.
+There are some cases where only a percentage of the appraised value can be offered and in our experience, most appraisals are very high.
 It simply depends on the item.
 Typically the cash value of a piece is anywhere from zero to twenty-five percent of the appraised value, although it can be much more.

 How can Hawaii Estate & Jewelry Buyers pay higher cash prices than other jewelers for my estate jewelry, including diamonds, gold, platinum, watches and more?